How to develop software the secure, Gary McGraw way

 'Our users are going to debug it for us.'

-Robert Westervelt: The flip side of the coin though, is that
+Robert Westervelt: The flip side of the coin though, is that the independent

 security researchers that discover these flaws are trying to get